 The Pacific Group of Atlanta, GA has requested a rezoning from RA (Residential Agricultural) to RS (Residential Suburban) for property located at 1007 Flippen Road.
 The property consists of 168.51 +/-acres, and the request is for a single-family residential and townhouse development.
 The property is located within commission district 5.

-The applicant’s requested rezoning is supported by the future land use map.
-The subject property is designated for medium-density residential development, which allows between two and six dwelling units per acre.
+The future land use map supports the applicant’s request.
+The FLUM designates the property for medium-density residential development, allowing between two and six net units per acre.
 The applicant’s site plan has a net density of 5.94 units per acre.

-The residential suburban zoning district is not utilized often, but is a good match for medium-density residential development.
-The RS zoning district “is intended to provide locations for a combination of two (2) of the following: single-family, duplex, or multifamily developments.”
-(Henry County ULDC) This encourages a natural step down within the development from townhomes to single-family residential.
+The residential suburban zoning district goes relatively unused, but is a good match for medium-density residential development.
+The RS zoning district provides for a mix between two of the following three: townhomes, duplexes, or single-family homes.
+The zoning district encourages a transition in development density from townhomes to detached single-family housing.

 The property has multiple creeks running through the property reducing the amount of buildable area.
-A fifty foot buffer is included along all creek boundaries to follow state requirements.
-A buffer is included on all property boundaries and landscaping will be installed along the I-75 frontage.
+Georgia requires a fifty foot buffer along all creek boundaries.
+In addition, the applicant is planning a buffer on all property boundaries.
+The applicant intends to place landscaping along the I-75 frontage.